-A couple of major blockchain development conferences have been canceled, and the cryptocurrency markets are feeling the economic impact of the coronavirus pandemic, but there are some good news emerging from the frontlines of the fight against COVID-19 as it relates to blockchain technology.
+A couple of major blockchain Applications development conferences have been canceled, and the cryptocurrency markets are feeling the economic impact of the coronavirus pandemic, but there are some good news emerging from the frontlines of the fight against COVID-19 as it relates to blockchain technology.
 Let’s take a look at how distributed ledgers and digital currency tokens are being used to mitigate the current crisis:

-Italian Red Cross Holds Bitcoin Fundraising Drive
+Blockchain Applications: Italian Red Cross Holds Bitcoin Fundraising Drive

 As one of the countries blindsided by the pandemic, Italy is doing everything possible to contain the spread of the virus.
 Regional committees of the Croce Rossa Italia have been quite busy helping residents in locked down cities access medical services, and many of them operate on a volunteer basis.
 Flash fundraising campaigns to build triage facilities have succeeded thanks to Helperbit, a financial technology firm that helps charitable organizations implement blockchain technology.